Heartbeeps: Development

+Director Allan Arkush stated that his original intention for the film was for it to be "a Borzage movie with robots [...] the spiritual side of love, and the robots come to life because of the love, so I thought, 'This is a Borzage movie,' which was, you know, the wrong choice.
+They wanted a wacky comedy."
+In retrospect, he also stated that he should have allowed Andy Kaufman to play multiple parts in the film, a la Peter Sellers.
+"That's his gift, and I didn't see it [at the time]," said Arkush.

 Sigourney Weaver was offered a role and was interested in the film, as she wanted to work with Andy Kaufman, but Weaver's agent persuaded her to turn it down.

 Because of a strike by the Screen Actors Guild, filming was shut down in July 1980 (along with numerous other movies and television shows).
 The strike ended at the beginning of October 1980 (filming had started in June).

 In his 1999 book Andy Kaufman: Revealed, Bob Zmuda wrote that Kaufman and Zmuda had "pitched" the screenplay of Kaufman's The Tony Clifton Story, a movie about the life and times of his alter-ego Tony Clifton, to Universal Studios.
-The Universal executives were concerned that Kaufman had not acted in films, except for a small role, and arranged for him to star in Heartbeeps to test whether he could carry a movie.
+The Universal executives were concerned that Kaufman had not acted in films except for a small role, and they arranged for him to star in Heartbeeps to test whether he could carry a movie.
 When it became "a box office disaster", plans for the Clifton movie were cancelled.

 John Hill adapted the screenplay into a novel, Heartbeeps, published in December 1981.

 The film was promoted in magazines such as Starlog and Famous Monsters.

 Reception

 Critical response

 Reviews of the film were negative.
-On Rotten Tomatoes the film has a score of 0% based on reviews from 6 critics, with an average rating of 1.6/10.
+On Rotten Tomatoes, the film has a score of 0% based on reviews from 6 critics, with an average rating of 1.6/10.

 Vincent Canby wrote in The New York Times that it was "unbearable" and a "dreadfully coy story."
 Gary Arnold from the Washington Post noted how the film's stars Kaufman and Peters were "unlikely to face serious career setbacks from a minor fiasco only a handful of people will ever see," adding that he faulted the film for having "so little inherent momentum that it seems to need rewinding every few minutes."

 Gene Siskel and Roger Ebert both gave the film a thumbs down, unfavorably comparing it to Star Wars, The Wizard of Oz and the 1967 Jean-Luc Godard film Weekend.

-Kaufman felt the movie was so bad that he personally apologized for it on Late Night with David Letterman, and, as a joke, promised to refund the money of everyone who paid to see it.
-Letterman's response was that if Kaufman wanted to issue such a refund, he'd "better have change for a 20 (dollar bill)."
+Kaufman felt the movie was so bad that he personally apologized for it on Late Night with David Letterman, and as a joke, promised to refund the money of everyone who paid to see it.